 \end{equation}

-where $r_{1}$ and $r_{2}$ are randomly selected, such as in the non-uniform mutation.
-No external parameter is therefore necessary.
+where $r_{1}$ and $r_{2}$ are randomly selected, such as in non-uniform mutation.
+Therefore, no external parameter is necessary.

-\item Chromosome of adaptive mutation rate \citep[or \textit{n adaptative mutation rate},][]{Back1992a}: analogously to the individual adaptive mutation rate, this approach leaves the control of the evolution rate to the individuals themselves.
+\item Chromosome of adaptive mutation rate \citep[or \textit{n adaptative mutation rate},][]{Back1992a}: Analogously to the individual adaptive mutation rate, this approach leaves the control of the evolution rate to individuals.
 The difference here is that each gene has a specific mutation rate.
-The main advantage is that the automatic tuning of the mutation can be much more precise \citep{Smith1997a}.
-A second chromosome containing the mutation rate for each gene of the first chromosome was therefore considered.
-The operations of mutation and self-mutation are similar to the case of the individual adaptive mutation rate, but in a distributed way, within the chromosome.
-Moreover, the same crossover operations are applied to this new chromosome, as those applied to the main chromosome, and this for the same crossing points.
-Thus, during an exchange of genes, children also inherit the mutation rates specific for each of these genes.
+The main advantage is that the automatic tuning of the mutation can be made much more precise \citep{Smith1997a}.
+Thus, a second chromosome containing the mutation rate for each gene of the first chromosome is considered.
+The operations of mutation and self-mutation are similar to the case of the individual adaptive mutation rate, but proceed in a distributed manner within the chromosome.
+Moreover, the same crossover operations are applied to this new chromosome as to the main chromosome, and for the same crossing points.
+Thus, during an exchange of genes, children also inherit the mutation rates specific to each of these genes.

-\item Chromosome of adaptive search radius: in this operator, we combined the operations of the chromosome of adaptive mutation rate to the adaptive search radius approach.
-Similarly, an individual has three chromosomes: the first containing the values to be optimized, the second the distributed mutation rate, and the last one, the distributed search radius.
+\item Chromosome of adaptive search radius: In this operator, we combine the operations of the chromosome of adaptive mutation rate with the adaptive search radius approach.
+Similarly, an individual has three chromosomes.
+The first contains the values to be optimized, the second the distributed mutation rate, and the third the distributed search radius.
 Again, no external parameter is required.

-\item Multi-scale mutation: finally, we developed another approach that is also based on the search radius concept.
-However, the latter is not decreasing with time.
-Methods based on a reduction of the mutation rate or radius simulate a transition from the exploration phase to the exploitation one.
-The idea here was to test an approach that combines both exploration and exploitation during the whole optimization.
-Thus, the search radius $r_{a}$ of Eq. (\ref{eq:adaptive_search_radius_mutation}) was considered as a random value for each individual, but restricted to four equiprobable values: 1, 0.5, 0.1, 0.02, so a range from full exploration to fine exploitation.
-The only external parameter is the mutation rate which is fixed.
+\item Multi-scale mutation: Finally, we develop another approach that is also based on the search radius concept.
+However, in this one the rate does not decrease with time.
+Methods based on a reduction of the mutation rate or radius simulate a transition from the exploration phase to the exploitation phase.
+Here, the idea is to test an approach that combines both exploration and exploitation during the whole optimization process.
+Thus, the search radius $r_{a}$ of Eq. (\ref{eq:adaptive_search_radius_mutation}) is considered as a random value for each individual, but restricted to four equiprobable values, 1, 0.5, 0.1, and 0.02, representing a range from full exploration to fine exploitation.
+The only external parameter is the mutation rate, which is fixed.

 \end{itemize}